Biden wins Kansas primary conducted with all-mail balloting - KVIA

 Besides Biden and Sanders, Massachusetts Sen. Elizabeth Warren and Hawaii Rep. Tulsi Gabbard also were on the Kansas ballot.
 Voters also could choose to be uncommitted.

 The contest also featured ranked-choice voting, allowing voters to pick more than one candidate and rank them.
-A candidate who failed to get 15% in the first round of voting had his or her votes reallocated to voters’ second choices, and the process continued until the only remaining candidates all had at least 15%.

-Democratic leaders originally had planned to set up polling places across the state in addition to allowing mail balloting.
-But they scrapped plans for in-person voting at the end of March after Kelly issued a statewide stay-at-home order.

-Many Democrats hoped a smooth primary would encourage greater reliance on mail balloting in Kansas’ regular primary in August and its November general election.
+The lowest vote-getter — Gabbard in this case — was then eliminated, and her votes redistributed to the other choices in a second round if voters listed a second choice.
+That process continued until only candidates with at least 15% of the vote remained, eventually only Biden and Sanders.

+Editors: This story has been corrected to explain that in the ranked-choice voting, only the lowest vote-getter was knocked out after the first round, not all candidates with less than 15% of the vote.